 Pierre Poilievre’s poor favourability will cost the Conservatives come election time

-According to 338Canada, the Liberals are now projected to win a majority in the next federal election.
+According to 338Canada, the Liberals are projected to win a majority in the federal election on April 28.

-A new study by the Angus Reid Institute has found that 60% of Canadians have a negative opinion of Pierre Poilievre, including a large majority of women (64%) and Canadians aged 18 to 34 (64%).
-Just 36% of Canadians have a positive opinion of the Conservative Party of Canada leader.
+A new study by the Angus Reid Institute has found that 57% of Canadians have a negative opinion of Pierre Poilievre, including a large majority of women (66%) and Canadians aged 18 to 34 (66%).
+Just 38% of Canadians have a positive opinion of the Conservative Party leader.

 A previous Angus Reid study found that 90% of new Liberal voters say they have a negative opinion of Pierre Poilievre.
 Half of former Conservatives cite Poilievre as the factor that drove them away from the CPC.